 Most of the sports featured in Asian sportsbooks rely quite heavily on the points spread and moneylines.
 Total Goals betting is a betting strategy referred to as a totals bet.
+For instance, if you’re choosing an Over 3.5 Goals betting strategy, you’ll need at least 4 goals to win the bet.
 This total is about the combined score of both teams.
 Oddsmakers predict the outcomes of these totals and set the total on the sportsbook.
 Bettors would then have to judge whether the actual total would be over or under that number based on the scoring perspective of both teams.

 Usually, total betting lines will end with a half-point, but there are cases in which the oddsmaker will predict the score as a whole number.
 Some bettors believe that betting on an overall number is more advantageous than betting on half because that would protect them from losing the wager entirely.
 At the end of the day, the final score can never be a half-point.

 3. 1 X 2 betting